swat-ds/poemBot/README.md

 then adding numeric facets.
 Export the subset of poems data as CSV from OpenRefine.

 Edit the CSV with a text editor (not LibreOffice or Excel) to remove the header and check the character encoding to avoid issues with Python and the printer.
-The adafruit thermal printer only supports the [PC 437](https://en.wikipedia.org/wiki/Code_page_437) character set.
+The adafruit thermal printer only supports the [CP 437](https://en.wikipedia.org/wiki/Code_page_437) character set.
 The current UTF-8 encoding will generate strange outputs.
-Convert the encoding to PC437.
+Convert the encoding to CP437.

 # Set Up